PaymentHighway/paymenthighway-java-lib/README.md

 Please tell us how we can make the API better.
 If you have a specific feature request or if you found a bug, please use GitHub issues.
 Fork these docs and send a pull request with improvements.

+# Test it

+You can run the test suite normally by mvn test